-The lack of information in the HIPAA text leads to frustration amongst many employers.
-How can they ensure their employees are being HIPAA compliant if there are few instructions on how to comply?
+The lack of information in the HIPAA text leads to frustration amongst many CEs and BAs.
+How can they ensure employees are being HIPAA compliant if there are few instructions on how to comply?
 Though annoying, there is a deliberate purpose for this.
-Developments in technology are so rapid it is likely that instructions on security practices will become outdated within a year.
-Thus, by including terms such as “addressable requirements”, HIPAA does not need to be continually updated.
+Developments in technology are so rapid it is likely that instructions on security practices will become outdated quickly.

 Additionally, the Office for Civil Rights – part of the Department of Health and Human Services – does not offer a training course.
-Instead, the HHS instructs each covered entity and business associate to train their own employees.
-Should any HIPAA covered entity or business associate fail to comply, the HHS can impose penalties for non-compliance.
-Should a HIPAA violation occur, a Covered Entity may have to pay a penalty that could cost several million dollars.
-If noncompliance amounts to criminal negligence, jail terms are also possible.
+Instead, it instructs each CE and BA to train employees on their HIPAA policies and procedures.
+Should any CE or BA fail to comply, the HHS can impose penalties for non-compliance even if no data breach occurs as a result of non-compliance.

 Training and HIPAA Compliance: Top Tips